-In figure 21, using a similar technique to that used to define the duct in figures 19 and 20, a flow through circular duct is transformed a solid geometric shape that appears very similar to a supersonic aircraft configuration.
+In Fig. 21, using a similar technique to that used to define the duct in Figs 19 and 20, a flow through circular duct is transformed to a solid geometric shape that appears very similar to a supersonic aircraft configuration.